 Alice may also choose to “ Call Alert” Bob as opposed to using the “Private Call” technique illustrated previously.
 To Call Alert someone, Alice selects a contact from the contact list.
 Instead of immediately pressing the “POC” button as in the Private Call scenario, Alice selects the “Alert” option (a button on the handset User Interface).
 Instead of pressing and holding the “POC” button and speaking, Alice presses and releases the “Call Alert” soft key.
 This sends a signal to the handset of Bob.
 Bob hears the Call Alert tone (or vibration), and may respond by pressing and holding the “POC” button to initiate a Private Call conversation with Alice.
 Alice’s name or PoC number/URI is displayed on Bob’s handset via Caller ID format.

 A Call Alert allows Bob to choose his action based on his environment, and his ability to respond and engage Alice in voice communication.
-Bob may need to exit a meeting, or restaurant in order to participate in the POC session.
+Bob may need to exit a meeting, or restaurant in order to participate in the PoC Session.
 Call Alert allows Bob the flexibility engage the POC call at an acceptable time, especially if the Private Calls use the speakerphone, which can be disruptive.

 Alternative Flow